pyjamabrah/pyjamabrah/content/products/c-language/index.md

           review: "This is what I actually needed in life today.. thanks a tons.."

       compare:
+        - feature: "Cover basic syntax of the language?"
+          us: true
+          others: true
+        - feature: "A Bottom-Up Approach with the tinge of answering the `Whys`"
+          us: true
+          others: false
+        - feature: "Mixing C with Assembly"
+          us: true
+          others: false
+        - feature: "Real and applicable Case study and programming projects"
+          us: true
+          others: false
+        - feature: "Project-Based Learning - Develop and learn with a simple yet effective project like C shell, memory allocator, etc."
+          us: true
+          others: false
         - feature: "Teach with insights at the CPU level."
           us: true
           others: false